HomeEducationEducation CoursesEvidence-Based Psychological Treatments for Eating Disorders: Children, Adolescents, and Adults

 • Other allied health providers

-Some experience with cognitive-behavioral therapy or family therapy very helpful but not necessary.
+Some experience with cognitive-behavioral therapy or family therapy is very helpful, but not necessary.

 Course Closes: Mar 27, 2027